adamoachs/KnexTelemetry/README.md

 - statusName: The name of the status to update
 - statusValue: The new value

-dataKey currently supporting the following values:
+statusName currently supports the following values:
  - lift-1-status
  - lift-2-status
  - lift-3-status